garcia-nacho/Precfinder/README.md

 # Probabilistic Recombinant Finder (Precfinder)

+**IF YOU HAVE INSTALLED PRECFINDER AFTER 04/04/2022 YOU MUST INSTALL IT AGAIN TO GET PAGOLIN LINEAGES PROPERLY**

 ## Description
 Precfinder is a tool to identify SARS-CoV-2 recombinants and/or coinfections.
 Precfinder is distributed as docker image with some wrapping scripts to install it, run it and train additional models.